PrasunThapliyal/WebComponents/ReadMe.txt

             but there's a better alternative - Properties Properties - since a DOM element is an object itself, you could define Properties (#) Add some style
+(#) Add a base grid - use CSS display:grid with grid-area
+        Gotcha: Grid areas must be contiguous